bioinfo-pf-curie/myproms-doc/_build/html/_sources/docs/connection.rst.txt

 	Once logged to myProMS, your login, user class (see the Users management chapter below for more information) and connection date are displayed at the top of the browser window.
 	Depending of your user class, either myProMS main window (Massist and bioinformatician) or the Project selection window (biologist) will be displayed as shown below.
-	Users (including biologists) can access the main window at any time by selecting “Main Window” from the Project selection window.
+	Users (including biologists) can access the main window at any time by selecting ``Main Window`` from the Project selection window.

 	.. image:: img/connection.png